shtse8/ArbiMath/memory-bank/projectbrief.md

 - Establish a Memory Bank system for project knowledge management.

 ## 3. Scope
-- Analysis and refactoring of `SotiNumber.php`.
+- Analysis and refactoring of `ArbiNumber.php`.
 - Updates to documentation (`README.md`).
 - Implementation of Memory Bank files.